 If you’d rather not have your birthday published, please notify the Office of Marketing and Communications (Unit 196, ext.
 5974).
 To make sure your request is met, call each year at least one month before your birthday.
 Any corrections should be reported to the Office of Human Resources at ext.
 5270.

-Service Anniversaries for July 2014
+Service Anniversaries for August 2014

 The following faculty and staff members will celebrate their service anniversaries